-Can I have a green smoothie on the 17 Day Diet?
+Can I have a Custom Green Smoothie on the 17 Day Diet?

-Can I replace a meal with a green smoothie?
+Can I Replace a Meal with a Custom Green Smoothie?

 If you’re going to drink a smoothie for breakfast, you may want to consider adding protein-rich plain or greek yogurt to your smoothie or a few scoops of unflavored whey protein powder.